 During the preparatory sessions, patients will be made aware of the fact that difficult emotions, including grief, rage and fear or panic, may arise during the MDMA sessions.
 They will be told that such symptoms will not be treated pharmacologically during the sessions because they present an opportunity to therapeutically address the symptoms and underlying causes of PTSD.
 Using the methods described in Appendix A, every effort will be made to help patients move through difficult symptoms and to arrive at a more comfortable and relaxed state by the conclusion of the session.
-In the event that a patient is experiencing severe emotional distress, such as panic attacks, severe generalized anxiety or insomnia, following an MDMA session then the physician-investigator may prescribe a benzodiazepine or zolpidem as an "rescue medication".
+In the event that a patient is experiencing severe emotional distress, such as panic attacks, severe generalized anxiety or insomnia, following an MDMA session then the physician-investigator may prescribe a benzodiazepine or zolpidem as a "rescue medication".
+If a participant should become psychotic or suicidal, arrangements will be made for them to be admitted to the nearest inpatient psychiatric facility of their choice.